colabottles/rpg-dnd/docs/Campaign Chapters/chapter_two/chapter-02-game-01.md

 > It is rumored to be in the Flaeness and I want to make certain it is, or it is not.
 Either way, the ring must be destroyed.
 It can no longer exist here on Oerth, or in Faerûn.
 Simply put, I am counting on you adventurers because I simply have more pressign details to attend to now that you have told me about the letters you have found.
 I believe the Red Wizards of Thay are now involved.
 Who knows what they are up to, and I must find out.

 With that, you all retire to your rooms, resting until daybreak to depart on Mordenkainen's fantastic adventure he has assembled you for.

+> Remember, the key is your way to entry into the castle, do not lose the key, and return the key to me when you return with the ring.
+Do not attempt to leave with the key.
+I fare thee well and best of luck with you all.